 Dharma Action Network for Climate Engagement (DANCE) is a space for connecting to explore the breadth of possible Dharma responses to climate change and related issues.

-The Network of Buddhist Organisations is an annual Buddhist festival initiated by the Network of Buddhist Organisations (NBO) in 2012 to inspire and support social change and care for the environment.
+The Network of Buddhist Organisations runs Buddhist Action Month (BAM), an annual Buddhist festival to inspire and support social change and care for the environment.
+In 2019 BAM focussed on encouraging Buddhist action on climate change.

 Eco-Dharma Centre offer courses, events and retreats which support the development of an ecological consciousness honouring our mutual belonging within the web of life – drawing on the Buddhist Dharma and the emerging ecological paradigms of our time.